topherhunt/cheatsheets/elixir/howto/phoenix_email_auth/phoenix_email_auth.md

     $> Bamboo.SentEmail.all()
     ```

-In tests, you can make assertions about what emails were or weren't sent.
-See snippet `auth_controller_test.exs` (added later) as an example.
+  * In tests, asserting against what emails were sent is straightforward.
+See snippet `auth_controller_test.exs` (used below).

 ## Tests